WTF🤬 is RBF💧 ?!?

 Debt DAO takes the benefits of RBF a step further by building on transparent blockchains that allow lenders to have unprecedented access to financial data on borrowers and their markets, automate the entire lending process with smart contracts, disintermediate the arbitration and recourse process, add more cryptoeconomic incentives on top of RBFs mutual incentive structure, and trustlessly secure onchain revenue streams with Spigots.

 Following the standard RBF agreement but with programmatic onchain payments gives borrowers and lenders access to more automation, risk analysis, and liquidity.
 Revenue-Share Agreements are a small but integral component to getting DAOs mainstream by giving them the means and incentives to grow sustainable businesses entirely onchain.

 Bootstrap funding today and repay over time with revenue using debt DAO's Revenue-Share Agreement contracts

 DAOs in-particular need RBF because without legal entities they have no capability of accessing banks or most vc funding, they need cryptonative financing options.
 With the growth of DeFi, NFTs, MEV, and other sectors of crypto, the market is mature enough that revenue-based financing is a viable option for many organizations and, most importantly, it is accessible to them fully onchain too.

-🌚 No more slow, expensive, and inefficient token sales 📉 No more paying contributors in gov tokens that they instadump for stables 🔥 No more liquidity mining EVER
+🌚 No more slow, expensive, and inefficient token sales 📉 No more paying contributors in gov tokens that they sell for stables 🔥 No more liquidity mining EVER

 How do DAOs actually access Revenue-Based Financing and realize all these benefits?
-Debt DAO’s suite of products give DAOs the ability for the first time ever to get cash today and repay over time with revenue.
+Debt DAO’s suite of products give DAOs the ability for the first time ever to get cash today and repay over time with revenue trustlessly and anonymously.
 Using an interface like our marketplace app lets you to create a credit account and take out a loan today.